d-wojtowicz/API-comparison-rest-graphql/notes.md

 TODO: For fields with tsvector eventually implement queries and mutations with manual SQL instead of ORM's of Prisma.
 TODO: Checking constraints - create data validation for these fields before saving to the database

+3. WebSocket Server
+   Needed packages are:

+- ws                       to create WebSocket server
+- graphql-ws               to create WebSocket server clean up
+- graphql-subscriptions    to handle subscriptions with subscribe() method